Chair:

 Fashina (Shina) Aladé is an Assistant Professor of Advertising & Public Relations, and also holds a courtesy appointment in the Department of Human Development and Family Studies.
 Her work lies at the intersection of media effects, developmental psychology, and early childhood education, with a focus on young children’s comprehension of and learning from educational media.
 Her research has won top paper awards from the International Communication Association, and has been published in journals such as Media Psychology and the Journal of Communication.
 Dr. Aladé is the Associate Editor for the Society for Research in Child Development’s Social Policy Report, and she has also worked with WTTW Chicago and MediaKidz Research and Consulting, Inc. on a variety of projects evaluating children’s television programs and online games.
 She earned her PhD at Northwestern University in Media, Technology, & Society, where she conducted research with the Center on Media and Human Development.
 She also holds an MA from Ohio State University and a BA from the University of Pennsylvania, both in Communication.
 Dr. Aladé is passionate about elucidating the ways that media and technology can be used to positively impact the lives of children and families.
 As a community-engaged scholar, much of her research is conducted in partnership with community organizations.
 She often engages in outreach activities, such as professional development workshops for educators and creating tip sheets for children’s television producers, to make sure that her research reaches the people who need it most: parents, educators, and children’s media creators.

-Womxn of Color Initiatives Graduate Student Assistants:
+Womxn of Color Initiatives Graduate Student Assistant:

-Toni Gordon, (she/hers)
+Toni Gordon, (she/her)

 Antonia C. Gordon is a native of Muskegon Heights, Michigan.
 She joined the Political Science Department in the fall of 2021 as a PhD student.
 She earned a BA in Public Administration from Grand Valley State University.
 Her research interests include public policy, education policy, and urban schooling.
 Antonia currently serves on the Board of Directors at the American Society for Public Administration – MI Area Chapter.
 She is also a soldier in the U.S. Army reserves, a 2021 Michigan State Enrichment Fellow, and a member of Michigan State Interdisciplinary Training in Education and Social Science (MITTENSS) Fellowships’ second cohort.

-Previous Members
+Past Members